-As we all know, Ms. Turmeric (powder) arguably the most powerful herb on the planet at fighting and potentially reversing disease is been in the limelight as a celebrity spice for quite a while now.
+As we all know, Ms. Turmeric (powder) arguably the most powerful herb on this planet called Earth at fighting and potentially reversing some ailments is been in the limelight as a celebrity spice for quite a while now.

-A couple years ago I started using the fresh turmeric in some Asian/Ethiopian style cooking once in a while, but nothing like the powder.
+A couple years ago, I started using the fresh turmeric roots in some Asian/Ethiopian style cooking once in a while, but nothing like the powder.

 As usual, I was reluctant to invite Ms. Turmeric to one of my tej tasting sessions for concern of her clingy attitude that once she touched your hand, it’s hard to let go of that yellow bright color.

-But eventually I succumbed to Ms. Turmeric (fresh) charm and there we go.
+But eventually I succumbed to Ms. Turmeric’s (fresh roots) charm and there we go.

-What distinguished fresh turmeric f rom other tej flavoring agents and I have used about more that a dozen, was the fizz that bubbled up when I cracked open the fermenting carboy?
+What distinguished fresh turmeric roots from other tej flavoring agents and I have used about more that a dozen, was the fizz that bubbled up when I cracked open the fermenting carboy?

-There are of course lots of different ways to make a sparkling or champagne style mead, but little did I know that ጥ ሬ እርድ fresh turmeric would has that effect.
+There are of course lots of different ways to make a sparkling or champagne style mead, but little did I know that ጥሬ እርድ fresh turmeric roots would have that effect.

-I am not saying that የጥሬ እርድ ጠጅ - Fresh Turmeric Tej (Ethiopian Style Honey Mead) would replace my champagne any time soon, but it would be a good alternative when I want to save my champagne for special occasions.
+I am not saying that የጥሬ እርድ ጠጅ - Fresh Turmeric roots Tej Honey Mead would replace my champagne any time soon, but it would be a good alternative when I want to save my champagne for special occasions.